Sun-kissed. Radiant. Glowing. A “healthy tan.”

 Find Effective Sun Damage Treatment

 It’s hard to believe that something that makes you feel so good can be so destructive, but the bottom line is that developing smart sun sense is the key to avoiding sun and age damage.
-The dangers, from cosmetic to cancer, are anything but a day at the beach.
+The dangers, from cosmetic to cancer, are anything but a day at the beach in California.

 Next, read about Warts.